 Amateur photographers were invited to enter photographs in six different categories: Novice Eye (ages 7-15), Macro, Landscape, Plants and Flowers, Abstract and Phone/Tablet.
 Entries were juried and judged prior to the event by three professional photographers.
 Cash prizes are awarded for first through third place in each category.
-There is also a Viewers’ Choice award, which participants can vote on during the virtual Garden & Landscape Expo.
+There is also a Viewers’ Choice award, which participants vote on during Garden & Landscape Expo.
 This stunning exhibit captures the natural beauty of Wisconsin.

 Each year, PBS Wisconsin’s Great Wisconsin Quilt Show hosts a themed quilting challenge.
 This year’s quilts all incorporate a botanical theme.
 Enjoy a glimpse of spring splendor that’s sure to inspire next year’s garden!
 Using a special 3-D camera, the PBS Wisconsin team set up and captured video and photos of the exhibit.
 Enjoy an immersive and interactive walk-through with access to high resolution images and detailed information about each quilt.

 Bethann Moran-Handzlik is a painter who works from direct observation and memory.
 Her work was part of the 2019 “Uprooted: Plants in a Changing Climate” exhibition held at The James Watrous Gallery in Madison.
 Bethann’s paintings have been exhibited in galleries, museums and plein air venues.
 She teaches at UW-Whitewater.
 Her work reminds us of the beauty of Wisconsin native plant communities and to slow down and keenly observe the world around us.
 In this time-lapse video, Bethann demonstrates her process as she paints amaryllis and roses.
 You can view more of Bethann’s work at bethannmoran.com.